clirdlf/dlie_knowledge_graph/docs/src/posts/03_pdf_to_text.md

 * Load data into Neo4j
 * Export annotated text for review

-Check the results in `data/output/` — you’ll see `.txt`, `.entities.json`, and `.biblio.xml` files.
+Check the results in `data/output/`, you _should_ see `.txt`, `.entities.json`, and `.biblio.xml` files.

 ---

 ## What We Learned

-* PDFs are tricky, but PyMuPDF gives us reliable plain text
+* PDFs are complex and tricky, but PyMuPDF gives us reliable plain text to work with
 * GROBID gives us structured citations, ready for linking
 * Clean text is the foundation for everything that follows